Inselnova Wiki Play

 Can Newcomer's Favor help me beat another player?

-No. It only rides out against unclaimed shores.
+No. It only applies against unclaimed shores.
 Any mission aimed at a living realm sails with no favor at all, so it can never decide a fight between Governors.

 What happens when it runs out?

 Nothing punishing.
-The extra supplies simply stop arriving once you have had about 14 days to find your feet.
+The help simply stops once you have had about 14 days to find your feet.
 If you drift away and come back later, some of the favor is restored to ease your return.